 Taking a couple of hours for a pleasant walk around this area will be good for stretching your legs after the long flight.

 Day 2: Tokyo (Meguro River > Shibuya)

 It is a great idea to spend your second day in Tokyo exploring both the best cherry blossom spots and most popular tourist attractions.
-Meguro River is a popular cherry blossom viewing spot which boasts a row of cherry blossom trees stretching about 4 kilometers along the peaceful Meguro River.
+Meguro River is a popular cherry blossom viewing spot that boasts a row of cherry blossom trees stretching about 4 kilometers along the peaceful Meguro River.
 From late March to early April, about 800 sakura trees fascinate visitors with the lovely pink petals which completely cover the beautiful stream, making it a perfect spot for taking a memorable stroll.

 After enjoying a relaxing time in nature, head to Shibuya for the famous crossing and Harajuku area which both offer the best shopping and dining experiences with an endless array of small shops, cafes and restaurants.
 Some shops may release limited editions of Sakura flavored food and drinks which are available only during the springtime.
 Yoyogi Park and Meiji Jingu Shrine are the top-rated tourist attractions around the area and they are particularly popular for the stunning cherry blossoms.

-Half day private tour in Tokyo
+Recommended: Half-day private tour in Tokyo

 ▶Tokyo Private Tour [Customized, 4 Hours]